nikhil-01a/567FinalProject/README.md

-# SSW567 Final Project - Go to the project description folder to understand the project
+# SSW567 Final Project - Go to the "Project_Description" folder to understand the project

 # Part 0: Gant Chart- Putting the project together.
 # Part 1: Requirements Testing